 So Jasmin's motivation is on the ground.
 But because her will is strong, she says with her teeth clenched: “For me, yes.
 Let's talk about this."

 The what-the-light effect

 The two researchers, Janet Polivy and C. Peter Herman, investigate why so many people are doing so many things and often abandon their plans.
 They discovered the What-the-Hell effect Rudi suffered.

-He made a firm commitment: "I have to better record my customer conversations - I am constantly missing sales opportunities because of my disorder!"
+He made a firm commitment: “I have to better record my customer conversations - I am constantly missing sales opportunities because of my clutter!”
 After making this resolution, he also evaluates the conversations better - exactly twice.

-After the third time, something urgent intervenes and he doesn't get to it.
-Instead of just going on with the fourth conversation, he involuntarily thinks: “Oh crap!
+After the third time, something urgent intervenes and he doesn't get there.
+Instead of simply going on with the fourth conversation, he involuntarily thinks: “Oh crap!
 Has no 'value!' and he gives up.

 Why?
 Because this will-killer works subconsciously.
-As soon as Rudi becomes aware of it, he can say to himself: "Two out of three is better than zero out of three - and with the fourth I just keep going as before!"
+As soon as Rudi becomes aware of it, he can say to himself: "Two out of three is better than zero out of three - and with the fourth I just keep going like before!"

 The mind is willing, but the flesh is weak